robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

   ...
 Value
   ...    in two lines

-No automatic newline is added if a line already ends with a newline or if it ends with and an `escaping backslash`__.
-Notice also that if documentation or metadata is defined in multiple cells in a same row, these cells are concatenated together with spaces.
-All these cases are illustrated in the examples below where all test cases end up having the same two line documentation.
+No automatic newline is added if a line already ends with a literal newline or if it ends with an `escaping backslash`__.
+If documentation or metadata is defined in multiple columns, cells in a same row are concatenated together with spaces.
+This kind of splitting can be a good idea especially when using the `HTML format`_ and columns are narrow.
+Different ways to split documentation are illustrated in the examples below where all test cases end up having the same two line documentation.

 __ `Dividing test data to several rows`_
 __ Escaping_